The Sycamore Group

 -

-“Gilded giving”—dependence on billionaire philanthropists—increases the tax burden of poorer people, stoking populist resentment.
+“Gilded giving” that benefits the rich increases the tax burden of poorer people, stoking populist resentment.
+More

 -